PATRICIA WASHBURN (PAT) JUBY (1920-2011)

 With good friend Tyrus Robert (TR, or Spike) Spinella, she designed and built modern houses all around Raleigh.
 Juby achieved more firsts: the first woman developer in Raleigh, the first female Modernist design-build firm in Raleigh; the first woman on the Raleigh Board of Realtors.

-1963 - The Pat Juby Residence I, 3612 Anclote Place, Raleigh.
+1963 - The Pat Juby Residence I, 3612 Anclote Place, Raleigh NC.
 Built by T. R. Spinella.
 Inspired by architect Rufus Nims.
 Sold to John and Patricia Horn in 1965.
 Sold in 2001 to David W. Long, Jr. Sold in 2012 to Nancy R. McBride.
 Sold in 2016 to Frank and Sandra Werner, who did a renovation.
 Sold in 2017 to Gwen and Matthew Sims.
 Sold in 2020 to Tucker A. Idol.

-1964 - The Edward McGregor Stack Residence, 3925 Arrow Drive, Raleigh.
+1964 - The Edward McGregor Stack Residence, 3925 Arrow Drive, Raleigh NC.
 Built by T. R. Spinella.
 Sold to Wayne Lindsley.
-Sold to Arrow Drive Development LLC.
+Sold to Arrow Drive Development, LLC.
 Has been destroyed for commercial development.

-1965 - The Pat Juby Residence II, 1105 Bancroft, Raleigh.
+1965 - The Pat Juby Residence II, 1105 Bancroft Street, Raleigh NC.
 Built by T. R. Spinella.
 Inspired by Rufus Nims.
 Sold in 1967 to Vivian and Susanne Stannett.
 Sold in 2002 to Kevin and Deborah Rodgers, still owners as of 2015.
 Renovated.
 Includes a pool.

-1970 - The George and Jean Smith Residence, 1300 Granada, Raleigh.
+1970 - The George and Jean Smith Residence, 1300 Granada Drive, Raleigh NC.
 Designed by Ruth Ambergey.
 Built by T. R. Spinella.
 Winner of the 1969 Raleigh Parade of Homes Contemporary category.
 Received an award from the NC Homebuilders Association.
 Photo by Leilani Carter.
 Deeded in 2013 to the Jean and George Smith Trust.
 Sold in 2017 to J R Huntley Homes LLC.
 For sale in 2018, with extensive water damage.

-1970 - The Kay C. Waff Residence, 3606 Swann, Raleigh.
+1970 - The Kay C. Waff Residence, 3606 Swann Street, Raleigh NC.
 Built by T. R. Spinella.
 Sold in 1977 to Anthony W. and Virginia C. McBride.
 Sold in 2001 to Todd and Debie Holvik.
 Sold in 2005 to William Scott Habetz and Hilary Stokes.
 Sold in 2008 to Michael and Sloane Ficalora.
 Sold in 2017 to Layton B. Harwell.